5 Communication Processes to Improve Digital Projects

 In this post, we cover five communication processes we use on every project for better client collaborations.

 Mightybytes has been around since 1998, and in that time we’ve learned a thing or two about managing digital projects.
 Creating websites, apps, and other digital products can get complicated, there are a lot of people and technical complexities involved, but clear communication makes things much easier and reduces the chance for last-minute surprises.
 A cornerstone of our success has been establishing communication processes that keep our team on track while building trust and transparency with our clients.
+And being able to establish an effective communication process has allowed us to in turn to become more sustainable in our own practice.

 1. Communication Processes During Planning